MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Norway/electronic-payments-to-vendors-in-norway.md

   - "nb-no"
 ---
 # Electronic Payments to Vendors in Norway
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] includes Norwegian enhancements for automatically making payments to vendors.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> includes Norwegian enhancements for automatically making payments to vendors.
 This reduces errors that occur from manual data entry.
 You can use this functionality to perform the following operations:

 -   Search invoices that are due based on different conditions.